 We're committed to providing a healthy learning, working and living environment.

-At Clark State, we do not discriminate on the basis of race, color, sex, gender, ethnicity, religion, national origin, sexual orientation, ancestry, age, marital status, veteran status, socio-economic status, gender expression, gender identity, pregnancy or physical or mental and any other protected group status as defined by law or College policy in its educational programs, activities, admissions, or employment practices as required by Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and other applicable statutes.
+At Clark State, we do not discriminate on the basis of race, color, religion, gender/sex, gender identity or expression, national origin (ancestry), military status, disability, age (40 year of age or older), genetic information, sexual orientation, status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, or status as a foster parent any other protected group status as defined by law or College policy in its educational programs, activities, admissions, or employment practices as required by Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and other applicable statutes.

 Title IX of the Education Amendments of 1972 (20 U.S.C.
 1681 et seq.) states: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance".
 Title IX and its implementing regulations, 34 C.F.R.
 Part 106, prohibit discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
-Sexual harassment of students, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
+Sexual harassment of students is a form of sex discrimination prohibited by Title IX.
 See more information about Title IX on ncaa.org.

 Nina Wiley, Title IX Coordinator Assistant Vice President, Student Affairs